-- COVID-19 is transmitted through person-to-person spread by: - Larger droplets, like from a cough or sneeze. - Touching contaminated objects or surfaces, then touching your eyes, nose, or mouth. - COVID-19 is not airborne and cannot spread through the air over long distances or times, like the measles.
-Studies suggest that the virus generally only survives for a few hours on a surface, though it may be possible for it to survive several days under ideal conditions.
+- COVID-19 is transmitted through person-to-person spread by: - Larger droplets, like from a cough or sneeze. - Touching contaminated objects or surfaces, then - touching your eyes, nose, or mouth. - COVID-19 is not airborne and cannot spread through the air over long distances or times, like the measles.
+Studies suggest 5.
+What type of precaution should I use when treating a client with susthat the virus generally only survives for a few hours on a sur- pected or confirmed COVID-19? face, though it may be possible for it to survive several days • Staff are advised to use Contact and Droplet precautions under ideal conditions.